erigones/esdc-docs/user-guide/install/compute-node.rst

         - Admin network VLAN ID.
         - IP address on other network tags.
-        - Primary DNS server.
+        - Primary and secondary DNS servers.
-        - Secondary DNS server.
         - DNS search domain.
-        - NTP server IP address or hostname.
+        - NTP synchronization host

+    * In the **basic installation**, the above options are configured automatically from their default values.

 * Setting the name of the physical data center (**first compute node** only).